 It's nice to be blessed, but I'd rather learn some secrets.

 E-Book Publishing Secrets has 24-pages and sells for $15!
-When I checked, it had no reviews on Amazon and almost no sales.
+When I checked, it had almost no sales.
 I’m not surprised.
 Who would pay more than sixty cents per page for a book?
 (The subtitle has several grammatical errors—bad for a book about publishing.)
 Of course, there are no secrets in the book.
 Strangely, the author likes to refer to himself as "Mr." John Wallace Hayes.